-In MAP v MFP , Moor J identified that arguments as to add-backs essentially come down to issues of conduct, as defined in s25(2)(g), MCA 1973, namely conduct that it would, in the opinion of the court, be inequitable to disregard.
-As Lady Hale previously made clear in Miller; Macfarlane, for such conduct to bite it has to be ‘gross and obvious’.
-It was further underlined that for the court to add back assets that have been spent, the court has to be satisfied that there has been a ‘wanton dissipation’ of assets.
+In MAP v MFP , Moor J identified that arguments as to add-backs essentially come down to issues of conduct — as defined in s25(2)(g), MCA 1973 — namely, conduct that would, in the opinion of the court, be inequitable to disregard.
+As Lady Hale previously made clear, such conduct has to be “gross and obvious”.
+It was further underlined that for the court to add back assets that have been spent, it must be satisfied that there has been a “wanton dissipation” of assets.

 In Martin v Martin , Cairns LJ said:

-A spouse cannot be allowed to fritter away the assets by extravagant living or reckless speculation and then to claim as great a share of what was left as he would have been entitled to if he had behaved reasonably.
+A spouse could not be allowed to fritter away the assets by extravagant living or reckless speculation and then to claim as significant a share of what was left as he would have been entitled to if he had behaved reasonably.

-In Norris v Norris , Bennet J described the position regarding conduct and add-backs, asking the question in that case ‘Why should the wife be disadvantaged in the split of the assets by the husband’s reckless expenditure?, adding (at para 77):
+In Norris v Norris , Bennet J described the position regarding conduct and add-backs, asking the question in that case, “Why should the wife be disadvantaged in the division of assets in divorce by the husband’s reckless expenditure?”, adding (at para 77):